World In Paris

 >> Fall is, in our opinion, the best season for a first time in Paris.
 The colors of the trees are gorgeous, temperatures are still pleasant (maximums of 11C° to 21C°), and there are fewer tourists.
 In the last couple of years, we could organize outdoor activities until mid-November, with bright and sunny days.

->> Winter in Paris is not the best time to visit Paris in terms of weather (minimums of 2C° to 7°C and only 4 to 5 hours of light).
+>> Winter in Paris is not the best time to visit Paris in terms of weather (minimums of 2C° to 7°C and only 4 to 5 hours of light), and sunset in Paris is very early.
 However, some people love to travel to Paris at Christmas time to see Paris’s decorations and illuminations and the best Christmas markets in Paris.

 Paris is also a popular destination for Saint Valentine’s in February.
-There are many romantic things to do in Paris.
+There are many romantic things to do in Paris!

 Tourist Seasons in Paris